rajsite/i3-docs/README.md

 # Generating docs (Detailed)
 ## Prerequisites
-- Node.js (recommend LTS 6.9 or up)
+- [Node.js](https://nodejs.org/en/) (LTS 6.9 or up recommended)
 - LabVIEW 2014 or up
 - LabVIEW Project file (.lvproj) that organizes the VIs for your project

 ## Set-up (one-time)
-1. Create a `package.json` file (preferably the root of the project or root of the repository)
+1. Use the following steps to create a `package.json` file (preferably the root of the project or root of the repository)

    The i3-docs project is managed using the Node Package Manager (npm).
 A `package.json` file is used to hold configuration settings for use by npm (such as the version of i3-docs being used).